Pawventures

 The Car Temperature Danger

 Let us start with the most well-known and most preventable heat danger: cars.
-According to the American Veterinary Medical Association, on a mild 70-degree day, the temperature inside a parked car can reach 104 degrees within just 30 minutes.
+According to the American Veterinary Medical Association, on a mild 70-degree day, the temperature inside a parked car can reach 99 degrees within 20 minutes and 104 degrees within 30 minutes.
 On an 85-degree day, the interior can hit 120 degrees in the same timeframe.
 At 90 degrees outside, a car interior can reach 160 degrees within an hour.

 Cracking windows does not help.
 Studies have shown that partially open windows have a negligible effect on interior temperature.
 The greenhouse effect of sunlight passing through glass and heating interior surfaces creates a deadly oven regardless of ventilation.